 Score from close range

-This session is formed of three drills that create scenarios for players to practice shooting from close range.
-It is always difficult to recreate this in training but is vital you do so.
+This session is formed of three drills that create scenarios for players to practise shooting from close range.
+It is always difficult to recreate this in training but vital you do so.

 Why use it